Yousluv/Marketing-Sales-Analysis/README.md

 - Mobile drives the most impressions (8,845,239) and clicks (92,766) but a lower conversion (18,942).
 It has a lower conversion rate (20%).
 This suggests that while mobile drives more visibility and engagement, it is less efficient at converting clicks into sales or actions.
 - Desktop had lower impressions (5,800,160) and clicks (88,832) but achieved a higher number of conversions (21,310).
 This indicates that Desktop users are more likely to convert, suggesting a stronger purchase intent. it Has as conversion rate of 23%.

-**Recommendations:**
+**Recommendations**
-•	Improve the mobile user experience to boost conversions (e.g., better landing pages, faster checkout).
+-	Improve the mobile user experience to boost conversions (e.g., better landing pages, faster checkout).
-•	Capitalize on desktop’s high conversion rate by continuing to target this audience.
+-	Capitalize on desktop’s high conversion rate by continuing to target this audience.
-•	Test mobile-specific campaigns and ensure a seamless experience across devices to capture conversions from users switching between mobile and desktop.
+-	Test mobile-specific campaigns and ensure a seamless experience across devices to capture conversions from users switching between mobile and desktop.

-5.0.
-Ad-Level Analysis:
+**Ad-Level Analysis**
-5.1.
-Which specific ads are performing best in terms of engagement and conversions?
+1. Which specific ads are performing best in terms of engagement and conversions?
 **Engagements by Ads:**
-•	Discount: Had highest engagements (459,629).
+-	Discount: Had highest engagements (459,629).
-•	Collection: Had a lower engagement (342,110).
+-	Collection: Had a lower engagement (342,110).
 **Conversions:**
-•	Discount: Had the highest Conversions (21,183)
+-	Discount: Had the highest Conversions (21,183)
-•	Collection: 19,069
+-	Collection: 19,069

 ![](engagement.png)

 **Insights:**
-•	Discount ads drive more engagements.
+-	Discount ads drive more engagements.
-•	Collection ads have fewer engagements but a higher conversion rate.
+-	Collection ads have fewer engagements but a higher conversion rate.
 Recommendations:
-•	Continue using discount ads for visibility but optimize them to improve conversion rates.
+-	Continue using discount ads for visibility but optimize them to improve conversion rates.
-•	Target Collection ads to users with higher intent to maintain strong conversion performance.
+-	Target Collection ads to users with higher intent to maintain strong conversion performance.
-•	Test combining discount and collection ads to boost both engagement and conversions.
+-	Test combining discount and collection ads to boost both engagement and conversions.

-5.2.
-What are the common characteristics of high-performing ads?
+2. What are the common characteristics of high-performing ads?
 High-performing ads typically share the following characteristics:
-•	Clear Message: They communicate the value proposition concisely.
+-	Clear Message: They communicate the value proposition concisely.
-•	Strong Visuals: High-quality images or videos that resonate with the audience.
+-	Strong Visuals: High-quality images or videos that resonate with the audience.
-•	Targeted Audience: Tailored to specific demographics and interests.
+-	Targeted Audience: Tailored to specific demographics and interests.
-•	Emotional Appeal: Evoke emotions to foster engagement.
+-	Emotional Appeal: Evoke emotions to foster engagement.
-•	Relevance: Align with current trends and audience needs.
+-	Relevance: Align with current trends and audience needs.
-•	Social Proof: Use testimonials or reviews for credibility.
+-	Social Proof: Use testimonials or reviews for credibility.
-•	Mobile Optimization: Designed for easy viewing on mobile devices.
+-	Mobile Optimization: Designed for easy viewing on mobile devices.

-6	ROI Calculation:
+**ROI Calculation:**
-6.1.
-What is the ROI for each campaign, and how does it compare across different channels and devices?
+1. What is the ROI for each campaign, and how does it compare across different channels and devices?

 ![](RO1_campaign.png)

 ROI Insights:
-•	Summer Campaign: Highest ROI at 92.9%, indicating the most Successful and best overall performance.
+-	Summer Campaign: Highest ROI at 92.9%, indicating the most Successful and best overall performance.
-•	Spring Campaign: Strong ROI of 90.1%.
+-	Spring Campaign: Strong ROI of 90.1%.
-•	Fall Campaign: Lowest ROI at 89.4%.
+-	Fall Campaign: Lowest ROI at 89.4%.
 Overall, all campaigns performed well, with minimal differences in ROI, but the summer campaign stood out as the top performer.

 ![](QROI_device.png)